 Of course, the date of Christmas is not particularly important in the origins of Christianity, and has no bearing on Christian theology.
 It is worth noting, however, that the feast of the birthday of the sun, while definitely Pagan, wasn't pre-Christian.
 It was only established in 274 CE by the emperor Aurelian (Hutton, p.
 1).
 Even more significant, the most important feast day of Sol Invictus wasn't even on December 25th, but rather took place in October (Hutton, p.
 2).
 All in all, then the idea that Christians took the date of Christmas from Mithraism is shaky at best, and insignificant to boot.

 He was attended at his birth by shepherds.
 In images of Mithras' birth from the rock he is sometimes accompanied by two small figures.
 The same figures appear flanking the images of Mithras killing the bull in the Mithraic temples, the most important cult image of Mithraism.
 They're dressed like Mithras, and usually one carries a torch pointing up and one pointing down.
 In no representations are they connected with sheep or with any tools of shepherding.
-There are some rare examples when other figures, such as Saturn or Oceanus are present, and a few show a snake as well.
+There are some rare examples when other figures, such as Saturn or Oceanus are present at Mithras' birth, and a few show a snake as well.
 In short, there are never shepherds present.

 He was considered a great travelling teacher and master.
 The main event in the life of Mithras is the killing of a bull.
 After this he ascends to heaven, so any travelling and teaching would have to have been done prior to the sacrifice.
 We have some representations of his life between his birth and the death of the bull.
 (Clauss dedicates chapter 8, "The Sacred Narrative," to these.)
 We know from these that he went hunting, he procured water by shooting an arrow at a rock, and he carried the bull to a cave.
 That's it.
 There was neither travelling nor teaching.